GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/game-analytics.md

 As GDevelop is providing the analytics, the infrastructure cost and the bandwidth to collect the session metrics, we ask you to support GDevelop by getting a subscription.
 This will help the development of the game engine for the future and help to strengthen the community!

-While the presentation of the metrics is for now very simple, it will be improved later to offer a better picture of the sessions played on your game.

 ## About collecting metrics

 While GDevelop strive to collect only usage metrics that are anonymized, and limits these to the purpose of analyzing the performance of your game, you may collect other metrics by your own means.
 In any cases, it's important that you have a clear privacy policy (which will be asked by most app stores anyway) explaining how you use these data and respect the privacy of your users.

 !!! tip